-If you suspect that your child has Erb’s palsy, you should always go to a doctor to get it diagnosed.
-The condition may require treatment and rehabilitation, and the sooner you act, the better.
+If you suspect your baby has Erb’s palsy, cerebral palsy, or any birth injury, you should have them examined by a doctor to get a diagnosis.
+These conditions often require treatment and rehabilitation, so the sooner you act, the better.

-The main cause of the brachial plexus injury that results in Erb’s Palsy is shoulder dystocia, which occurs when an infant’s shoulder becomes stuck in the mother’s pelvis during childbirth.
-This can happen during both natural birth and cesarean sections, and could possibly be the result of malpractice.
+The most common cause of the brachial plexus injury that results in Erb’s palsy is shoulder dystocia, which occurs in difficult deliveries where an infant’s shoulder becomes stuck in the mother’s pelvis during childbirth.
+This can happen during natural birth and cesarean sections and could indicate malpractice.

 Maryland Erb’s Palsy Lawyer Near Me 1-800-222-9529

-- Your caregiver owed you a duty of care.
-This is true of every medical professional – when they treat you, they are expected to care for you to a reasonable level.
+- A health care provider owed you or your child a duty of care.
+This is true of every medical professional; when they treat someone, they are expected to act reasonably.

-- Your caregiver breached their duty of care.
-This is known as negligence.
+- The provider breached their duty of care.
+This breach is called negligence.

-- Your caregiver’s negligence resulted in specific economic and non-economic damages to you and your child.
+- The provider’s negligence resulted in economic and non-economic damages to you and your child.

-Malpractice can take place in many forms, but shoulder dystocia mainly happens when excessive force is used when removing the child from the birth canal.
-This is often because doctors or nurses either incorrectly pull the child or misuse instruments like forceps and vacuum extractors.
+Malpractice can take many forms, but shoulder dystocia typically happens when excessive force is used when removing the baby from the birth canal.
+This is often because doctors or nurses incorrectly pull the infant or misuse instruments like forceps and vacuum extractors.

-If you have any reason to believe that your child’s birth injury was caused by malpractice, you can always get a free consultation with an Erb’s palsy attorney in Maryland.
+You can always schedule a consultation with an Erb’s palsy lawyer in Maryland if you suspect your child’s birth injury resulted from negligence.
 Our lawyers can sit down with you to assess your case and tell you what steps you could take to get compensation.

 Click to contact our Maryland Erb’s Palsy lawyers today